 Artificial insemination is a fertility treatment method used to deliver sperm directly to the cervix or uterus in the hopes of getting pregnant.
-Sometimes, these sperm are washed or “prepared” to increase the likelihood a woman will get pregnant.
+Sometimes, these sperm are washed or “prepared” to increase the likelihood of pregnancy.

 Two chief approaches to artificial insemination exist: intrauterine insemination (IUI) and intracervical insemination (ICI).
 Some women may also take medications to stimulate ovarian follicle growth and increase conception chances.

-Conceiving requires a man’s sperm to travel up the vagina, through the cervix, into the uterus, and into a fallopian tube where an egg is fertilized.
-However, sometimes a man’s sperm isn’t mobile enough to make this trip.
-Other times, a woman’s cervix may not be favorable to allow sperm to travel into the uterus.
-In these instances and other situations, artificial insemination may help a woman conceive.
+Other times, the cervix may not be favorable to allow sperm to travel into the uterus.
+In these instances and other situations, artificial insemination may help a person conceive.

 A doctor may recommend a couple pursue artificial insemination:

-- after six months of having unprotected sex if a woman is older than age 35
+- after six months of having unprotected sex if the birthing parent is older than age 35

-- after a year of having unprotected sex if a woman is younger than age 35
+- after a year of having unprotected sex if the birthing parent is younger than age 35

 ICI is a type of artificial insemination that involves inserting sperm into the cervix.
 This is the passageway just outside the uterus.
 This approach can be used in a doctor’s office or at home.
 The steps for this process include:

-- A woman will monitor her ovulation cycle using a calendar method, ultrasound, by taking her temperature regularly, or a combination of these.
-Sometimes, a doctor may prescribe medications to induce ovulation and increase the likelihood a woman will release multiple eggs.
+- You will monitor your ovulation cycle using a calendar method, ultrasound, by taking your temperature regularly, or a combination of these.
+Sometimes, a doctor may prescribe medications to induce ovulation and increase the likelihood you will release multiple eggs.
 Clomid is one commonly prescribed medication.

-- A woman’s partner will donate sperm for use or a woman will obtain a sperm sample from a donor.
+- Your partner will donate sperm for use or you will obtain a sperm sample from a donor.

 - A doctor will insert sperm into the vagina using a special syringe.
 Another option is to place the sperm in a cervical cap that’s inserted into the cervix and stays for a designated amount of time.

-- A woman will typically be instructed to lie down for 15 to 30 minutes.
+- You will typically be instructed to lie down for 15 to 30 minutes.
 This ideally allows the sperm to move up from the cervix into the uterus.

-- A woman can return to her regular activities after this time.
-In about two weeks or slightly longer, she’ll take a pregnancy test to determine if the insemination process was successful.
+- You can return to her regular activities after this time.
+In about two weeks or slightly longer, you’ll take a pregnancy test to determine if the insemination process was successful.

 IUI is a procedure that involves inserting sperm past the cervix and directly into the uterus.
 The steps for this process are similar to that of ICI, but are usually performed at a doctor’s office and with specially prepared sperm.
 Additional steps include:

 - The semen is prepared or “washed” to remove potential proteins that could affect fertilization.
 This also makes the sperm more concentrated.
-Ideally, this will increase the likelihood a woman will conceive.
+Ideally, this will increase the likelihood you will conceive.

 - A doctor will use a special instrument called a speculum to make the uterus easier to access.
 They’ll use a special, thin instrument inserted through the vagina and place the sperm into the uterus.

-Some women may experience some cramping or light bleeding following the procedure.
+Some people may experience some cramping or light bleeding following the procedure.
 Others may not experience any residual effects at all.

-When the procedure is performed in a sterile fashion, the risks for infection are minimal.
-However, it’s possible that a woman could experience a pelvic infection or inflammation after the procedure.
+When the procedure is performed with sterile instruments, the risks for infection are minimal.
+However, it’s possible that you could experience a pelvic infection or inflammation after the procedure.

 There’s another side effect that’s important to consider.
 Taking fertility medications along with artificial insemination increases the likelihood for multiple children, such as twins or triplets.